On the radar

 Sit with what actually changes inside a working operation over a year.

-Your costs move.
-Not once, in a tidy annual step, but continuously — a supplier renegotiation here, a seasonal spike there, a protein that quietly climbs eight percent over a quarter while nobody is watching the line.
-The food cost percentages in a March review are not the food cost percentages in September.
-They are a different menu by autumn, even if the printed card is identical.
+Your costs move — not in a tidy annual step, but continuously.
+A supplier renegotiation here, a seasonal spike there, a protein that quietly climbs eight percent over a quarter while nobody is watching the line.
+The food cost percentages in a March review are not the ones in September.

 Your sales mix moves.
-Every cover you serve rewrites it.
-The dish that was your third-best seller in the spring review is your seventh by the time the leaves turn, because guests responded to a competitor’s new menu, or to a price you nudged, or to nothing you can name.
-The mix is live.
-It is being rewritten in your point-of-sale system as you read this.
+Every cover rewrites it.
+The dish that was your third-best seller in spring is your seventh by autumn — guests responded to a competitor’s new menu, or a price you nudged, or nothing you can name.
+The mix is being rewritten in your POS as you read this.

 Your comp set moves.
-The restaurants you actually compete with adjust prices, rotate dishes, and respond to their own pressures all year long.
-An annual review captures their position on one day.
-By the time you act on it, the venues around you have moved on, and your pricing sits relative to a market that no longer exists.
+The restaurants you compete with adjust prices and rotate dishes all year.
+An annual review captures their position on one day; by the time you act, your pricing sits relative to a market that no longer exists.

 None of this is dramatic.
 That is exactly why it is dangerous.
-There is no single bad day.
-There is a slow accumulation of drift — a Plowhorse that should have been repriced in May still bleeding margin in November, a Puzzle still buried in the wrong menu position, a dish that turned into a Dog two seasons ago still occupying a line and a prep station.
+There is no single bad day — just a slow accumulation of drift.
+A Plowhorse that should have been repriced in May still bleeding margin in November.
+A Puzzle still buried in the wrong position.
+A dish that turned into a Dog two seasons ago still holding a line and a prep station.

 The interval is the bug

-Here is the part that took me too long to see as an operator.
+Here is what took me too long to see as an operator.
 The annual review is not a smaller version of the right thing.
 It is the wrong shape entirely.

-When the cadence is annual, the review has to be exhaustive, because it will not get another look for a year.
+When the cadence is annual, the review has to be exhaustive, because it gets no second look for a year.
 So it is long.
-And because it is long, it is a project — a thing you brace for, schedule around, and recover from.
-And because it is a project, you do it rarely.
-The length and the rarity feed each other.
-The binder is heavy because it is annual, and it is annual because it is heavy.
+Because it is long, it is a project — a thing you brace for and recover from.
+Because it is a project, you do it rarely.
+The binder is heavy because it is annual, and annual because it is heavy.

 That structure also forces a particular kind of recommendation.
-An annual review cannot say “watch this dish for four weeks and we will revisit.”
-There is no revisit.
-So every recommendation has to be a standalone bet, made once, with no feedback loop.
-You change the price, you reprint the menu, and you find out whether it worked from your own P&L months later, with no analyst in the room to read the result with you.
+An annual review cannot say “watch this dish for four weeks and we will revisit” — there is no revisit.
+So every recommendation is a standalone bet, made once, with no feedback loop.
+You change the price, reprint the menu, and find out whether it worked from your own P&L months later, with no analyst in the room.

 That is not how good operating decisions get made.
-Good decisions are small, frequent, and checked.
-You move one thing, you watch what the floor does, you adjust.
+Good decisions are small, frequent, and checked: you move one thing, watch what the floor does, adjust.
 The annual review structurally cannot work that way.

 What the cadence should be instead

-The menu-engineering frameworks themselves do not need fixing.
-Plot every item by contribution margin and popularity, layer in food cost and the time-and-space view, classify it, and act — that logic has held up for decades and the methodology is built directly on it.
-What needed fixing was how often you run it.
+The frameworks do not need fixing.
+Plot every item by contribution margin and popularity, layer in food cost and the time-and-space view, classify, and act — that logic has held for decades, and the methodology is built on it.
+What needed fixing is how often you run it.

-Most of the inputs the analysis needs already refresh inside a day.
-Sales mix is in your point-of-sale system in real time.
+Most of the inputs already refresh inside a day.
+Sales mix is in your POS in real time.
 Costs are knowable as fast as you choose to look.
 Comp-set pricing is public and moves in days.
 The two-week data-gathering phase that justified an annual project in 1985 does not exist anymore.
-The data is already here.
-The only thing still running on an annual clock is the analysis itself — and that is a habit, not a constraint.
+The only thing still on an annual clock is the analysis itself — and that is a habit, not a constraint.

 So the answer is not a better binder.
-It is a continuous cadence: the same rigour the binder consultant brings, but running every week instead of once a fiscal year, so drift never gets more than seven days to accumulate before someone names it and someone acts on it.
+It is a continuous cadence: the same rigour the binder consultant brings, running every week instead of once a fiscal year, so drift never gets more than seven days to accumulate before someone names it and acts.
 That is the whole idea behind Couverte.
-A Verdict gives you the deep first read — the consulting engagement, done properly — and then the cadence keeps it from going stale the moment it lands.
+A Verdict gives you the deep first read, and the cadence keeps it from going stale the moment it lands.

 The binder consultant was never wrong about the menu.
 They were wrong about the calendar.
 A menu is not an annual problem.
 It drifts every week, so it has to be read every week.
 Anything slower is archaeology — accurate about a restaurant that has already moved on.